grvk/lenet-1/Readme.md

 - It can be trained on CPU (takes about 1-4 hours depending on the machine)

 # This implementation exactly follows the one described in the original paper
 It means that it doesn't use ReLU, normalization techniques, or any optimization algorithms that were proposed later.
 It uses a classic Stochastic Gradient Descent (without a momentum).
-It made the implementaton a bit slower/dumber than it could've been, but also (hopefully) easier to understand.
+It made the implementation a bit slower/dumber than it could've been, but also (hopefully) easier to understand.

 **This implementation also contains helper code and training output obtained during hyperparameter tuning.** This shows the overall thinking process rather than just a ready solution.
 If you are interested to see just the results, scroll to the bottom of the notebook.

 Last disclaimer: **By no means it's the cleanest/best solution.
 The code could be refactored (slightly restructured, with extra fail-checks, enhanced documentation), but this was not the purpose of this endeavor.
 The main point was to go through actually get started with:**
-- PyTorch, Python 3, NumPy, MatPlotLib, jupyter, CNN model training and imnplementation
+- PyTorch, Python 3, NumPy, MatPlotLib, jupyter, CNN model training and implementation

 # Installation